 It actually hasn’t been an ordeal at all, if that word connotes misery.
 The toughest part is probably not knowing what to do, that is, how hard to push it, and getting the balance right between reducing swelling and working on regaining range of motion.
 And the confusion of trying to figure out what “full” extension means exactly for someone whose knees naturally hyperextend by 15 degrees.
 It’s easy to get sucked in to online forums and personal progress blogs, but the reality is that everyone is so different that these are ultimately a waste of time at best and misleading at worst.
 I have found that there’s conflicting opinion (even among surgeons) on how much hyperextension, if any, you should be getting back, as many believe that restoring a knee to 0 degrees extension is too arbitrary, and even endangers full functionality, especially given that most people hyperextend around 5 degrees.
 It did come as a bit of a shock when I realized I’d be somewhat asymmetrical in the knee department (perhaps a pre-op asymmetrically waiver?), but I get that the surgeon giving you back all that joint laxity is not a good idea.

 Anyway, I find out officially where I stand with the range of motion thing when I see the physio (= physical therapist in NZ) next week.
-I think I’m at 0 degrees or a bit beyond for extension and around 120 flexion (obtained using the brace dial, a shitty little protractor, and several reluctant unofficial measurements provided by my wife).
+I think I’m at 0 degrees or a bit beyond for extension and around 120 flexion (obtained using the brace dial and a little protractor).
 That’s good for two weeks.
 But I want to hear a professional say it.
 The biggest lesson, and what everyone in the medical world and ACL blogosphere seems to agree on, is that you need to do whatever you can for full extension as early as you can.
 A few degrees off and you’re still gimping around.